EECS150/asic_labs_fa21/lab2/spec.md

 Proficiency in simulation and understanding what considerations go into verifying your design at every stage of the ASIC flow is indispensable.
 In this lab, we have only skimmed the surface of the methods by which designers validate, verify, and debug their designs.
-RTL simulation in VCS is simply a form of functional validation; basically, you assure yourself that you build the right thing.
+RTL simulation in VCS is simply a form of *functional validation*; basically, you assure yourself that you build the right thing.
-However, there is an entire field of verification, where advanced algorithmic techniques and higher levels of abstraction can fully exercise any design and ensure that vanishingly few bugs make it to silicon.
-In essence, you assure yourself that you built the thing right.
+However, there is an entire field of *verification*, where advanced algorithmic techniques and higher levels of abstraction can fully exercise any design and ensure that vanishingly few bugs make it to silicon.
+In essence, you assure yourself that you built the thing *right*.
 Correspondingly, there are many CAD tools that accelerate these tasks and are heavily used in industry.
 We encourage you to take EE219C if you are interested in this topic.